 Day Break Illusion is an anime series produced by AIC and directed by Keizo Kusakawa.
-The series began airing on Japanese television on July 6, 2013.
+The series aired on Japanese television from July 6-September 28, 2013.
+As of this writing, Aniplex of America holds the North American distribution rights for the series.

 When the fortune telling shop is attacked by a man who has been attacked by a demon, Akari’s Tarot powers activate and she tries to fight the demon.
 Three other girls with Tarot powers rescue Akari and defeat the possessed man.